vectordotdev/vector/docs/manual/setup/getting-started.md

 Vector is a high-performance observability data platform that allows you to collect, transform, and route all your logs and metrics.

 In this getting started guide, we'll walk you through using Vector for the first time.
 We'll install Vector and create our first observability data pipeline so you can begin to see what Vector can do.

 ## Install Vector

 Installing Vector is quick and easy.
-We're going to install the `vector` binary, from which we can launch Vector and process our observability data.

-Here's a script to install Vector:
+We can use this handy installation script:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.vector.dev | sh